MrBertie/start-nginx/README.md

             start-nginx.ini
 ```

-By default the program assumes that the php executable (php-cgi-exe) is in the "php" folder, and that all Nginx are in the default "conf" folder.
+By default the program assumes that the php executable (php-cgi-exe) is in the `php` folder, and that all Nginx are in the default `conf` folder.

-Now double-click the "start-nginx.exe" program to start.
+Now double-click the `start-nginx.exe` program to start.
 If all went well a new window should open.
-Use the "Start" and "Stop" buttons to get your server going.
+Use the `Start` and `Stop` buttons to get your server going.

 Notes
 ------